TWaalen/isrsrv-script/README.md

 There is also a function available to move the SSK.txt from your home folder to the AppData folder of IsR so if you want an easy way of replacing SSK.txt files you can use that.

+You can also install bash aliases to make your life easier with the following command:

+./isrsrv-script.bash -install_aliases

 Any other script commands are available with:

 ./isrsrv-script.bash -help